 Experimental details

-A pot culture study was conducted in the glass house of Department of Soil Science and Agricultural Chemistry, Tamil Nadu Agricultural University, Coimbatore to know the effect of Silicon on growth, biochemical constituents and enzyme activity in ten maize genotypes.
-The soil chosen for the study was sandy loam in texture having deficient Si content (36.5 mg kg-1) with neutral soil reaction (7.50), non saline (0.09 dS m-1), non calcareous and having low organic carbon content (1.18 g kg-1).
-The available N (86.8 kg ha-1) and K (123 kg ha-1) status was low but high in available P (23.1 kg ha-1).
+A pot culture study was conducted in the glass house of the Department of Soil Science and Agricultural Chemistry, Tamil Nadu Agricultural University, Coimbatore, to know the effect of silicon on growth, biochemical constituents and enzyme activity in ten maize genotypes.
+The soil chosen for the study was sandy loam in texture having deficient Si content (36.5 mg kg-1) with neutral soil reaction (7.50), non-saline (0.09 dS m-1), non-calcareous and having low organic carbon content (1.18 g kg-1).
+The available N (86.8 kg ha-1) and K (123 kg ha-1) status were low but high in available P (23.1 kg ha-1).
 Each pot was filled with 4.50 kg of processed soil and three seeds per pot were sown.
-The soil test based basal recommended dose of N, P2O5 and K2O was applied and the silicon was applied as calcium silicate at three levels 0, 75 and 150 kg ha-1.
+The soil test-based basal recommended dose of N, P2O5 and K2O was applied and the silicon was applied as calcium silicate at three levels 0, 75 and 150 kg ha-1.
 Ten different hybrid maize genotypes were chosen for the study, out of which eight were TNAU hybrids (CO 6, COH(M) 8, COH(M)9, VaMH2014) and cultures (CMH12- 586, CMH2-686, CMH14-716, CMH15-005) and two private hybrids (NK6240 and 900M Gold).
-All the plants were grown and harvested at 40 days after sowing for recording SPAD, root volume and total dry matter production.
+All the plants were grown and harvested at 40 days after sowing for recording SPAD, root volume, and total dry matter production.
 The biochemical constituents (protein, proline and phenols) and enzyme activities (peroxidase and super oxide dismutase) in the fresh leaves were also analyzed.

 Dry matter production : For determining dry matter production, all maize genotypes were harvested, washed with water and separated into shoot and root samples.
-Then the samples were dried in hot air oven at 700 C for 24 h till they get completely dried following which, they were weighed and expressed as g plant-1.
+The samples were then dried in a hot air oven at 70 0 C for 24 h till they got completely dried following which they were weighed and expressed as g plant-1.

-SPAD: A chlorophyll meter (SPAD 502) designed by the Soil Plant Analysis Development (SPAD 502), Minolta Camera Co.
-Ltd., Japan was used to record the chlorophyll index.
-Measurements were taken on the middle of fully expanded leaf (3rd or 4th leaf from the apex) and five readings were taken in each replicate to represent the mean chlorophyll index for each treatment.
+SPAD: A chlorophyll meter (SPAD 502) designed by the soil plant analysis development (SPAD 502), Minolta Camera Co.
+Ltd., Japan, was used to record the chlorophyll index.
+Measurements were taken on the middle of a fully expanded leaf (3rd or 4th leaf from the apex), and five readings were taken in each replicate to represent the mean chlorophyll index for each treatment.

-Root volume: The root volume was measured using water displacement technique by immersing the root in water filled measuring cylinder.
+Root volume: The root volume was measured using water displacement technique by immersing the root in water-filled measuring cylinder.
 The water displaced is measured using a graduated cylinder and is expressed in cm3.

 Biochemical compounds

 Soluble protein : Estimation of soluble protein was carried out using Lowry’s method (1951).
 Two fifty mg of fresh leaf samples was taken and macerated with 10 mL of 0.02M phosphate buffer (pH 7.8).
 One mL of this extract was taken in a test tube, to which 5 mL of ACT (Alkaline Copper Tartarate) and 0.5 mL of Folin-Ciocalteau reagent were added.
-The solution was kept as such for 30 min for colour development in dark at room temperature and the absorbance was measured at 660 nm.
-Fifty mg of Bovine serum albumin (BSA) dissolved in hundred mL of distilled water (500 ppm) was used as the standard.
+The solution was kept as such for 30 min for color development in the dark at room temperature and the absorbance was measured at 660 nm.
+Fifty mg of Bovine serum albumin (BSA) dissolved in a hundred mL of distilled water (500 ppm) was used as the standard.
 The soluble protein was calculated and expressed in mg g-1.